swagshaw/swagshaw.github.io/index.md

 ## News
 - **[May.
 2023]** Our paper about keyword spotting is accepted to INTERSPEECH 2023.
 - **[May.
+2023]** Achieved the 4th place on the DCASE 2023 Challenge on Task 4a: ["Sound Event Detection with Weak Labels and Synthetic Soundscapes"](https://dcase.community/challenge2023/task-sound-event-detection-with-weak-labels-and-synthetic-soundscapes-results).
+- **[May.
 2023]** Invited to serve as a reviewer for WASPAA 2023.
 - **[Jan.
 2023]** Join the Fortemedia Singapore team as a software engineer.
 - **[Sep.
 2022]** Our paper about incremental learning and environmental sound classification is accepted to DCASE Workshop 2022.